-Having to deal with water damage in your home can be stressful, but understanding you water damage bill can be downright scary.
-Lots of line item charges that don’t seem to make sense and costs that come from nowhere can make a trying situation unbearable.
+Dealing with water damage in your home can be stressful, but understanding your water damage bill can be downright scary.
+Many line item charges that don’t seem to make sense and costs that come from nowhere can make a trying situation unbearable.
 Not to worry, we’re here to help you understand your water damage bill.

 When you see your bill for the first time there can be a lot of line item charges.
 Even if it’s a small job.
 The way a water damage bill should be built is around the initial scope.
 If there are a lot of surprises during the job then items may be added to reflect this, but your initial bid should cover the majority of the cost.
 Water damage companies tend to have similar pricing in order to stay competitive in the market.
 In fact, many companies use the same billing program to make their bill.
 This helps to standardize costs, and if the bill is done truthfully and thoroughly then different companies should come up with a similar price.
 That being said, the bill can still look a little ridiculous.

 The drying section is where the bill takes a turn.
-Where boxed or removed items are billed in a per box or item basis, drying is done in a square foot basis.
+Where boxed or removed items are billed on a per box or item basis, drying is done on a square foot basis.
 Based on the size of the room being dried and the materials in it like carpet and drywall the charges vary.
-Some items take longer to dry, or need to be dried with certain machines in order to keep them from being destroyed.
+Some items take longer to dry or need to be dried with certain machines in order to keep them from being destroyed.
 The costs you see on your bill relating to drying are there to cover the manpower to set it up and all the machines we use to do the drying.
-Machine charges are generally there as a by day rental.
+Machine charges are generally there as a by-day rental.